Deadline for applications: 6pm on Monday 6 October 2003

 The guidelines are available in Braille, large print or on tape on request.

 One To One individual artists’ bursaries aim to provide artistic and professional development opportunities for individual practitioners based in London who work in Live Art.
-The bursaries were instigated by London Arts in 1999 and are managed by the Live Art Development Agency with funding from London Arts.
+The bursaries were instigated by London Arts in 1999 and are managed by the Live Art Development Agency with funding from Arts Council England (London office).

 One To One bursaries of £8,100 will be awarded to artists to undertake self determined artistic and professional development strategies that will stimulate new processes, support different ways of working and ultimately enhance their artistic practice.
 We aim to award seven bursaries.